UniMath/agda-unimath/src/foundation/invertible-maps.lagda.md

       ( is-equiv-map-associative-Σ _ _ _)
 ```

-### The type of invertible maps is equivalent to the type of free-loops on equivalences
+### The type of invertible maps is equivalent to the type of free loops on equivalences

 #### The type of invertible equivalences is equivalent to the type of invertible maps

+**Proof:** Since every invertible map is an equivalence, the Sigma type of
+invertible maps which are equivalences forms a full subtype of the type of
+invertible maps.
+Swapping the order of Sigma types then shows that the Sigma
+type of invertible maps which are equivalences is equivalent to the Sigma type
+of equivalences which are invertible.

 ```agda
 module _